Gangs of London season 2: Release date confirmed for British thrillerSep 23 | 2 min read

 "Overall, A Discovery of Witches season two is compelling, escapist fun, and eminently addictive even for the most casual of viewers."

-Watch A Discovery of Witches season two from Friday, January 8th on Sky One with the NOW TV Entertainment Pass.
+Watch A Discovery of Witches season 1 and 2 box set on Sky One with NOW Entertainment Membership.